-Since radon quantities and units differ from the traditional activity concentration (expressed in $uCi/cm^3$ ) and intake (expressed in $\mu Ci$ ), records for exposures and doses from radon, thoron, and their short-lived decay products will be different.
+Since radon quantities and units differ from the traditional activity concentration (expressed in uCi/cm^3) and intake (expressed in μCi), records for exposures and doses from radon, thoron, and their short-lived decay products will be different.
 Record should include

-- radon concentrations, if measured (pCi/L may be used for the time being, but units must be specified, never assumed) - the value of $F{Rn}$ (if applicable) and whether it is assumed or measured - worker exposure times or stay times (hours) - assigned protection factors (APF) for respirators, if any - potential alpha energy concentration, PAEC (WL) - potential alpha energy exposure, PAEE (WLM) - radon and thoron progeny intake, I, in J - dose conversion factors (rems/WLM; these may change in the future) - $E{50}$ and $H{lung,50}$ .
+- radon concentrations, if measured (pCi/L may be used for the time being, but units must be specified, never assumed) - the value of F{Rn} (if applicable) and whether it is assumed or measured - worker exposure times or stay times (hours) - assigned protection factors (APF) for respirators, if any - potential alpha energy concentration, PAEC (WL) - potential alpha energy exposure, PAEE (WLM) - radon and thoron progeny intake, I, in J - dose conversion factors (rem/WLM; these may change in the future) - E{50} and $H{lung,50}$.